-The Institute of Medicine has set a goal that by 2020, 90% of all health care decisions in the United States will be evidence based, but the majority of nurses are still not consistently implementing EBP[evidence-based practie] in their clinical settings.
+The Institute of Medicine has set a goal that by 2020, 90% of all health care decisions in the United States will be evidence based, but the majority of nurses are still not consistently implementing EBP in their clinical settings.

 You can read the article here.
-But tell us: what practices, minor or major, are you unsure about when it comes to their cost or their true efficacy?
+What practices, minor or major, are you unsure about when it comes to their cost or their true efficacy?
 And is your hospital applying EBP to change any of these practices?
 Are you?